RodCato/RodCato/README.md

             </a>
  </br>
  <h3 align="left">🤔 About me</h3>
- <p>Hey there! 👋🏽 I'm Catalino, but you can call me C Rod.
+ <p>Hello! 👋🏽 I'm Catalino, but you can call me C Rod.
 I'm a proud US Army Combat Veteran🪖 and now a Full Stack Web Developer💻.
 I love🫶🏽 blending my military experience with tech to find innovative solutions that truly help.
 Excited to make a difference with my skills! 🚀</p>

  ## 📖 Posts from my Blog
 <!-- BLOG-POST-LIST:START -->